 Without prejudice to the repayment provisions described in number 5, the class C issuer notes rank, irrespective of series, without preference or priority among themselves.
-Without prejudice to the repayment provisions described in number 5 below and subject to the relevant scheduled and/or, as applicable, permitted redemption dates or other payment conditions of the issuer notes, payments of principal and interest due and payable on the class C issuer notes will be subordinated to payments due and payable on the class A issuer notes and the class B issuer notes subject to the terms and conditions of the issuer notes, the issuer cash management agreement, the issuer deed of charge, the Funding 1 deed of charge and the other issuer transaction documents.
+Without prejudice to the repayment provisions described in number 5 below and subject to the relevant scheduled and/or, as applicable, permitted redemption dates or other payment conditions of the issuer notes, payments of principal and interest due and payable on the class C issuer notes will be subordinated to payments due and payable on the class A issuer notes, the class B issuer notes and the class M issuer notes subject to the terms and conditions of the issuer notes, the issuer cash management agreement, the issuer deed of charge, the Funding 1 deed of charge and the other issuer transaction documents.

-In the event of the issuer security being enforced, the class A issuer notes will rank in priority to the class B issuer notes and the class A issuer notes and the class B issuer notes will rank in priority to the class C issuer notes.
+In the event of the issuer security being enforced, the class A issuer notes will rank in priority to the class B issuer notes, the class A issuer notes and the class B issuer notes will rank in priority to the class M issuer notes and the class A issuer notes, the class B issuer notes and the class M issuer notes will rank in priority to the class C issuer notes.